lammps/lammps/doc/src/fix_pair.rst

 request.
 See the doc pages for individual :doc:`pair_styles
 <pair_style>` to see what fix pair requests (if any) they support.

-The *flag* setting determines whether this fix will also request that the pair style compute the named quantity to be extracted.
-If the quantity is always computed by the pair style, no request is needed;
-specify *flag* = 0.
+The *flag* setting determines whether this fix will also trigger the pair style to compute the named quantity so it can be extracted.
+If the quantity is always computed by the pair style, no trigger is needed; specify *flag* = 0.
 If the quantity is not always computed (e.g. it is expensive to calculate), then specify *flag* = 1.
-This fix will then request the quantity only on timesteps it is needed.
-Again, see the doc pages for individual :doc:`pair_styles <pair_style>` to determine which fix pair requests (if any) need to be triggered with a *flag* = 1 setting.
+This will trigger the quantity to be calculated only on timesteps it is needed.
+Again, see the doc pages for individual :doc:`pair_styles
+<pair_style>` to determine which fix pair requests (if any) need to be
+triggered with a *flag* = 1 setting.

 The per-atom data extracted from the pair style is stored by this fix as either a per-atom vector or array.
 If there is only one *name*